Zzz032/zzz032.github.io/README.md

 1. In my repository settings, find the "Pages" section.
 2. Select my main branch as the source.
 3. Save, and my resume is now live at `https://username.github.io`.

+## Jekyll

+1. go to [website](https://pages.github.com/themes/) choose one theme

+2. in the theme there will be a usage of this theme

+3. copy this usage to the `_config.yml` file

+4. and try to run your github page website

 ## More Resources